CTU-IIG/thermobench/report_gen/README.md

 	-e, --extension - Specify the extension of the graphs ( Default: svg )
 	-c, --categories - Plot by category ( Default: no category )

+### Requirements:

+The required packages can be installed with the command:

+	pip3 install pandas cufflinks scipy orca

 ### Basic functionality

 Read supplied csv files, create graphs from the columns they have in common, and export them to the specified format.
 As default, the x axis is the first column in the first file.